Natural Resources Department

 If you suspect a brownfield exists or request a site assessment be conducted, fill out this form and email it to the TRP Coordinators, Jody Brown and Rainer Luhrs.
 If site pictures are available, please attach them to the email.
 In the subject line please write ‘Reporting a Potential Brownfield’.

-Important: Make sure to download the fillable PDF form before entering information.
+Important: Make sure to download the PDF form before entering information on the form.

 Stillaguamish Tribal Response Program